yashksaini-coder/Pet-Image-Classifier/README.md

 # Pet Image Classifier

 Welcome to the Pet Image Classifier!
 This is a web application that leverages a ResNet Convolutional Neural Network (CNN) type model trained on the Oxford-IIIT Pet Images Dataset to accurately classify images of pets.
-The application is built using different frameworks and libraries such as Flask, TensorFlow.
+The application is built using different frameworks and libraries such as Streamlit, TensorFlow.

 ## Table of Contents